watsona4/scipy2016/SciPy2016TripReport.md

 The second example dealt with international relations.
 Historically, political scientists manually created databases of international events, which were used to study international relationships.
-These databases are time consuming to contruct, and therefore very restrictive.
+These databases are time consuming to construct, and therefore very restrictive.
 Recently, machine learning has been used to automate collection and categorization of all this data.
 She used a similar algorithm as above, but this time decomposing n-dimensional tensors to